Kidney Disease In Your Dog And Cat – Current Diagnosis And Treatment

 The Phosphorus Level In Your Pet’s Blood – A Very Good Indication Of The Seriousness Of The Problem

 There is naturally a lot of phosphorus (in the form of phosphates) in your pet’ body.
 Next to calcium, it’s the most abundant mineral there.
-But most of it (~80%) is in your pet’s bones, not its blood. (ref) Phosphorus moves in and out of bone through the blood stream because it is an essential ingredient in all living body cells. (ref) When there is too much phosphorus present in your pet’s blood, it is the kidneys job to excrete it into the urine to keep things in balance (homeostasis).
+But most of it (~80%) is in your pet’s bones, not its blood. ( read here ) Phosphorus moves in and out of bone through the blood stream because it is an essential ingredient in all living body cells.
+When there is too much phosphorus present in your pet’s blood, it is the kidneys job to excrete it into the urine to keep things in balance (homeostasis).
 Normal kidneys cross-talk with bones in deciding how much phosphorus needs to be excreted into the urine.
 They do so through a circulating messenger protein produced in the bone, FGF23.
 FGF23 works in consort with kidney-produced vitamin D and the pet’s parathyroid glands – small glands in your pets neck – to keep phosphorus and calcium at optimum levels.
 This phosphorus regulation process begins to break down when too many of your dog or cat’s kidney filtering units, the nephrons, have been lost to CKD.
 At that point, the phosphorus level in your pet’s blood becomes abnormally high (hyperphosphatemia) and calcium is leached from the animal’s bones.
 Veterinarians believe that high blood phosphorus levels play a significant part in much of the health issues faced by cats and dogs with advanced CKD.
 Although phosphorus levels occasionally begin to rise in the early stages of CKD, usually P levels go up in tandem with the other tests I mentioned earlier as the severity of the disease progresses.
-You can read more about phosphorus problem related to CKD in dogs here and in cats here.
-Higher serum phosphorus levels are often seen in healthy young, growing puppies and kittens.
+Higher than normal serum phosphorus levels are often seen in healthy young, growing puppies and kittens.
 That is normal.

 The Diluteness Of Your Pet’s Urine – The Urine’s Specific Gravity